 Palo Alto Networks and Fortinet are partnering to build one of the industry’s first cyber threat alliances to drive the sharing of critical threat intelligence.
 This new consortium enables member organizations to better protect their customers from the increasingly sophisticated threat landscape through shared threat intelligence.
 By collaborating on threat knowledge and preventative measures we can improve our capabilities against the ever growing and increasingly sophisticated cyber attackers.

-The consortium establishes a simple model for which member organizations can securely and expeditiously share insights.
+The alliance establishes a simple model for which member organizations can securely and expeditiously share insights.
 These insights will help members by bringing greater visibility into threats and techniques that they might not otherwise have visibility into.
-We look forward to growing the Consortium and leading the industry towards innovative approaches to better serve our customers.
-View Press Release.
+We look forward to growing the alliance and leading the industry towards innovative approaches to better serve our customers.

-The goal and objective of the group is to disperse malware knowledge and threat intelligence across all member organizations to raise the overall knowledge of the group to allow member vendors to better protect their organizations and their customers.
+The goal of the group is to disperse threat intelligence across all member organizations in order to raise the overall situational awareness of group members and to allow member-vendors to better protect their customers.

 Is customer data at risk?

-No, only malware samples are shared.
-The consortium Bylaws provide that members will not share any data that can be directly attributable to customers.
-By focusing the sharing on malware executables; we are able to maintain the trusted relationships we have with our customers.
+No. The Alliance Bylaws stipulate that members will not share any data that can be directly attributable to customers.

 How can my organization join?

-We welcome new members to the consortium.
+We welcome new members to the Alliance.
 Please use the form to initiate contact.